A 1-bit quantum filter for particle trajectory reconstruction: Discussion

 While the gate complexity of our approach scales favorably, the total runtime remains constrained by the sampling complexity, which scales linearly with the system size $\mathcal{O}(N)$.
 To reconstruct the full event, the quantum state must be repeatedly prepared and measured until all $M$ valid track segments are found.
 For large events on the order of the HL-LHC the linear readout cost is expensive.
 Future research must therefore pivot from full state tomography to the direct estimation of global properties.
-Instead of reading out the full distribution, one could construct quantum observables that can extract higher level physics features such as the ${z}$-coordinate location of the Primary Vertices, or possibly using amplitude amplification to boost the success probability.
-By extracting this compressed information directly from the wavefunction it may be possible to achieve sub-linear readout costs.
+Instead of reading out the full distribution, one could construct quantum observables that can extract higher level physics features that are easy to implement on hardware.
+One such feature is the ${z}$-coordinate location of the Primary Vertices (PVs).
+In high-energy physics, the PV represents the primary point of particle collision on the beamline and at the HL-LHC ~100 PVs may be present in an event.
+Their extraction at a low level reconstruction stage would greatly benefit complete event reconstruction and selection.
+By extracting this compressed information directly from the quantum state, it may be possible to bypass the $\mathcal{O}(N)$ track readout bottleneck entirely and achieve sub-linear readout costs.

-Our analysis of the Quantinuum H2 emulator and the IBM Heron noise models highlights the critical role of qubit connectivity in the NISQ era.
-The results in Fig.~\ref{fig:fidelity} indicate that the all-to-all connectivity of trapped-ion architectures provides an advantage over the fixed topology of the superconducting circuits for TrackHHL.
-The fixed topology requires many SWAP operations to route the non-local interaction terms of the tracking Hamiltonian on superconducting devices.
-This introduces a circuit depth overhead that scales unfavorably with detector density.
-While the IBM Heron r3 architecture shows clear improvement over its predecessors, the H2 platform currently achieves superior fidelity ($F_H$) and Signal Separation Indices (SSI) for higher track multiplicity events.
-However, both types of systems are currently limited to problem sizes of 4 particle tracks and 3 layers due to a buildup of gate errors.

-It is important to understand that the results presented here rely on noise models that emulate the behavior of the physical qubits without Quantum Error Correction (QEC).
-While these noise models accurately capture machine errors, differences between simulators and quantum hardware are expected (1) due to the differences between the noise simulation and hardware noise, and (2) since different hardware platforms employ fundamentally different strategies to combat noise.
-Future work will focus on benchmarking the 1-Bit Quantum Filter within these logical error-correction layers, and execution on quantum hardware to experimentally validate the simulated noise model results on NISQ era hardware.